priyalanile/iris_dataset_classification_streamlit/README.md

 2. Setup the Python Environment (env) using the following commands:
 Setting up Python Virtual Environment in VSCODE -> Project folder -> Terminal (DO preferably using CMD i.e. Command Prompt)

-- To create a new environment using Conda (Anaconda installation should be in place) from Command prompt in VSCode inside your project directory.
+- To create a new environment using Conda (Anaconda installation should be in place) from Command prompt/Powershell in VSCode inside your project directory.

 ```bash
 conda create -p venv python==3.9 -y